lino-framework/book/docs/specs/contacts.rst

     .. attribute:: type

         The function of this person in this organization.

     .. attribute:: person

         The person having this role in this organization.

+        This is a learning foreign key.
+See `Automatically creating contact persons`_

     .. attribute:: start_date

         When this person started to exercise this function in this organization.

         This is a dummy field when :attr:`Plugin.with_roles_history` is `False`.

     .. attribute:: end_date

         When this person stopped to exercise this function in this organization.

         This is a dummy field when :attr:`Plugin.with_roles_history` is `False`.

 .. class:: ContactRelated